J-Uzabel/J-Uzabel.github.io/index.md

 ### Task List

 Below is a list of tasks I'm planning to complete in the future.
-Completed tasks are marked with a :heavy_check_mark:
+Completed tasks are marked with a ✔

 ##### Tasks for CS-HU 250